notiren/manufacturing_cli_tool/README.md

 ### 4. Split CSV Tests

-- Splits `.csv` files containing over 5000 tests
+- Splits `.csv` files containing a multitude of tests
+- Asks for number of tests to include in one split
 - Useful for uploading data to Factory Web
 - Output folder: `extracted/`